Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 What tests show thick blood?

-If you suspect a thickening of the blood, you should consult a doctor and undergo a series of diagnostic procedures.
-First of all, you need to donate blood for a general and biochemical analysis, make a coagulogram, and conduct a glucose tolerance test.
+If you suspect a thickening of the blood, you should consult a doctor and undergo a number of diagnostic procedures.
+First of all, you need to donate blood for general and biochemical analysis, make a coagulogram, and conduct a glucose tolerance test.

-All studies are aimed at identifying deviations from normal indicators and determining the level of formed elements in the blood.
-The coagulogram gives an idea of the functioning of the hemostasis system and blood clotting, on which the duration of bleeding depends.
-Analysis of APTT in more depth evaluates the effectiveness of the internal pathway of blood coagulation, determines the level of anticoagulants, plasma enzymes.
-In addition, a study is conducted aimed at determining the lipid profile (triglyceride and cholesterol levels).
+All studies are aimed at identifying deviations from normal values and determining the level of formed elements in the blood.
+A coagulogram gives an idea of the functioning of the hemostasis system and blood coagulability, on which the duration of bleeding depends.
+The APTT analysis in more depth assesses the effectiveness of the internal blood coagulation pathway, determines the level of anticoagulants, plasma enzymes.
+In addition, a study is being conducted to determine the lipid profile (triglyceride and cholesterol levels).

 Additionally, if a concomitant disease is suspected, the patient will be referred to:

-• Ultrasound of the abdominal cavity and small pelvis;
+• Ultrasound of the abdominal and pelvic organs;

 • , Echo-KG;